22 August 2018.

 But unlike previous ventures which have focussed on the whimsical architecture and pulsing energy of Barcelona, the intricate designs of the Moorish palaces of Andalusia, and lazy beach days in Basque country, this trip to Asturias would highlight something I had long overlooked on my time in Spain – its incredible natural beauty.

-Wedged between the formidable mountains of the Picos de Europa and the heaving Bay of Biscay, Asturias is a region of enchanting seaside towns, spectacular coastal drives, enough hiking trails to tire out even the most diehard adventurer and, as we discovered, the perfect place for a laidback road trip that offers up something entirely different from the heavily touristed routes of Spain’s south.
+Wedged between the formidable mountains of the Picos de Europa and a rugged coastline, Asturias is a region of enchanting seaside towns, spectacular coastal drives, enough hiking trails to tire out even the most diehard adventurer and, as we discovered, the perfect place for a laidback road trip that offers up something entirely different from the heavily touristed routes of Spain’s south.

 It’s also a place with deep-rooted fishing traditions and a healthy obsession for local cider, a preoccupation that we were only too happy to get on board with.